 Rule 714.
 Automatic Execution of Orders

 Incoming orders that are executable against orders and quotes in the System will be executed automatically by the System subject to the following:

-(a) No change.

-(b) Other Order Protections.
-Subject to the NBBO price protection in (a) above, the following additional order protections are automatically enforced by the System: (1) Acceptable Trade Range.[Price Level Protection.
+- (a) No change. - (b) Other Order Protections.
+Subject to the NBBO price protection in (a) above, the following additional order protections are automatically enforced by the System: - (1) Acceptable Trade Range.[Price Level Protection.
 There is a limit on the number of price levels at which an incoming order to sell (buy) will be executed automatically when there are no bids (offers) from other exchanges at any price for the options series.
 Orders are executed at each successive price level until the maximum number of price levels is reached, and any balance is either handled by the Primary Market Maker pursuant to Rule 803(c)(1) (in the case of Priority Customer Orders) or canceled (in the case of Professional Orders).
-The number of price levels, which may be between one (1) and ten (10), is determined by the Exchange from time-to-time on a class-by-class basis.] (i) The system will calculate an Acceptable Trade Range to limit the range of prices at which an order or quote will be allowed to execute.
-The Acceptable Trade Range is calculated by taking the reference price, plus or minus a value to be determined by the Exchange (i.e., the reference price - (x) for sell orders/quotes and the reference price + (x) for buy orders or quotes).
+The number of price levels, which may be between one (1) and ten (10), is determined by the Exchange from time-to-time on a class-by-class basis.] - (i) The system will calculate an Acceptable Trade Range to limit the range of prices at which an order or quote will be allowed to execute.
+The Acceptable Trade Range is calculated by taking the reference price, plus or minus a value to be determined by the Exchange (i.e., the reference price (x) for sell orders/quotes and the reference price + (x) for buy orders or quotes).
 Upon receipt of a new order or quote, the reference price is the NBB for sell orders/quotes and the NBO for buy orders/quotes.
-The Acceptable Trade Range will not be available for all-or-none orders. (ii) If an order or quote reaches the outer limit of the Acceptable Trade Range without being fully executed then any unexecuted balance will be cancelled.
-(2) - (3) No change.
+The Acceptable Trade Range will not be available for All-Or-None orders. - (ii) If an order or quote reaches the outer limit of the Acceptable Trade Range without being fully executed then any unexecuted balance will be cancelled. - (iii) There will be three categories of options for Acceptable Trade Range: (1) Penny Pilot Options trading in one cent increments for options trading at less than \$3.00 and increments of five cents for options trading at \$3.00 or more, (2) Penny Pilot Options trading in one-cent increments for all prices, and (3) Non-Penny Pilot Options.

-(c) - (d) No change.
+- (2) (3) No change. - (c) and (d) No change.

 Rule 715.
+Types of Orders

+- (a) and (b) No change.

+- (c) All-Or-None Orders.
+An [a]All-[o]Or-[n]None order is a limit or market order that is to be executed in its entirety or not at all.
+An All-Or-None Order may only be entered as an Immediate-or-Cancel Order.

-Types of Orders (a) - (p) No change.
+- (d) (p) No change.

-(q) Reserved.[Minimum Quantity Order.
+- (q) Reserved.[Minimum Quantity Order.
 A Minimum Quantity Order is an order that is initially available for partial execution only for a specified number of contracts or greater.
 A member may specify whether any subsequent executions of the order must also be for the specified number of contracts or greater, or if the balance may be executed as a regular order.
-If all executions are to be for the specified number of contracts or greater and the balance of the order after one or more partial execution(s) is less than the minimum, such balance is treated as all-or-none.] (r) - (s) No change.
+If all executions are to be for the specified number of contracts or greater and the balance of the order after one or more partial execution(s) is less than the minimum, such balance is treated as all-or-none.]

+- (r) and (s) No change.